dalehenrich/RowanSample9V4/README.md

-# RowanSample9V4 - spec_0011
+# RowanSample9V4 - spec_0023
-A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.
+Start with spec_0011, add a sequence of packages each subclassing off of the the other to be loaded in order.
+The Core component is a sequenced component.
 ```
 RwLoadSpecificationV2 {
-	#specName : 'spec_0011',
+	#specName : 'spec_0023',
 	#projectName : 'RowanSample9V4',
 	#gitUrl : 'git@github.com:dalehenrich/RowanSample9V4.git',
-	#revision : 'spec_0011',
+	#revision : 'spec_0023',
 	#projectSpecFile : 'rowan/project.ston',
 	#componentNames : [
 		'Core'